drsutphin/NgxMatFacetToolkit/CODEBASE.md

 - The library is standalone-only and uses Angular control flow (`@if`, `@for`, `@switch`).
 - Playwright may require OS browser dependencies; see Playwright install warnings.
 - Demo theme uses M2 theming APIs to remain compatible with Material v19.
+ - Roadmap item: expand beyond a single main component export as new facet tooling features land.

+## Docs Navigation
+- `README.md` contains the v1 migration notes, upgrade recipes, and troubleshooting FAQ.
+- `projects/ngx-mat-facet-toolkit/README.md` is the package-facing quick start and gotchas.